Moments of real Dirichlet $L$-functions and multiple Dirichlet series: Introduction and statement of results

 In the region \eqref{eqn: hyperplanes for A}, the conditions with $s_{j_1},\dots,s_{j_t}$ appear only if $k\geq t$. \begin{remark} \begin{enumerate} \item For $j\in\{1,\dots,k\}$, the reflection under $\sigma_{\{j\}}$ of the half-space $\re(w)>1/2$ is $\re(w+s_j)>1$.
 For $1\leq t\leq 4$, the half-space $\re(s_{i_1}+\dots+s_{i_t}+2w)>\frac{4+3t}{4}$ is invariant under $\sigma_{\{j\}}$ if $j\in\{i_1,\dots,i_t\},$ and it is otherwise.

 Therefore each half-space in the region in Theorem \ref{thm: main theorem} is given by or

 where $1\leq t\leq 4$, $0\leq\l\leq k-4$, and $s_{i_1},\dots,s_{i_t},s_{j_1},\dots,s_{j_\l}$ are pair-wise different. \item In order to prove Conjecture \ref{con: cfkrs} for some $k$, we need continuation past $w=1$ when $s_1=\dots=s_k=1/2$.
 Theorem \ref{thm: main theorem} allows us to achieve this for $k\leq 3$.
 For $k\geq 4$, the last condition prevents us from shifting the integral far enough.
-Note that if $\re(s_j)\geq 1/2$ for each $j=1,\dots,k,$ the conditions in \eqref{eqn: higher level type 0 hyperplanes} and \eqref{eqn: higher level type t hyperplanes} with $\l>0$ don't limit how far the $w$-integral can be shifted. \end{enumerate} \end{remark} Theorem \ref{thm: main theorem} is very flexible, as it implies many results on moments and Dirichlet polynomials after a straightforward application of Perron's formula.
+Note that if $\re(s_j)\geq 1/2$ for each $j=1,\dots,k,$ the conditions in \eqref{eqn: higher level type 0 hyperplanes} and \eqref{eqn: higher level type t hyperplanes} with $\l>0$ don't limit how far the $w$-integral can be shifted. \item The description of the region may seem complicated, but is somewhat natural.
+In particular, the symmetry under $\sigma_J$ follows from the functional equations of $A(s_1,\dots,s_k,w)$, the first condition in \eqref{eqn: hyperplanes for A} essentially comes from our treatment of the square-freeness condition in the sum, the next 3 conditions determine the error term that can be obtained in the cases $k=1,2,3$ (and can be improved with more careful treatment), while the last condition is the obstruction that prevents us from computing the moments for $k\geq 4$ or detecting the 2-swap terms (see also the remarks under Corollary \ref{cor: long Dirichlet polynomials}). \end{enumerate} \end{remark} Theorem \ref{thm: main theorem} is very flexible, as it implies many results on moments and Dirichlet polynomials after a straightforward application of Perron's formula.
 An essential part in obtaining the theorem in such generality is the determination of the convex hull of the union of a region of meromorphic continuation of $A(s_1,\dots,s_k,w)$ and its transformations by $\sigma_J$, which is achieved in Section \ref{sec: convex hull}.

 Note that the residues in \eqref{eqn: main theorem residues} resemble part of the main terms in Conjecture \ref{con: cfkrs}.
 We will explicitly compute the residue at $w=1$ and the other poles will appear as a consequence of the functional equations.